criolho/Drupal-Feeds-Using-LLMs/README.md

 ### Pydantic Field validators

 These are optional functions you can write that automatically run against fields before Pydantic signs off on the data.
-You can use them to simply confirm that data matches certain criteria, or you can modify the data to conform your needs.
+You can use them to simply confirm that data matches certain criteria, or you can modify the data to match your needs.
 The point is that this is a structured way of enforcing standards for your data.

 What we’re choosing to validate: